landon-g/PortfolioProjects/README.md

 Active Projects:
 Airbnb Data -
- Utilizing econometrics and hierarchical clustering on data from Airbnb listings in order to draw conclusions about hosts, locations, competition, and other factors.
+ Utilizing data from insideairbnb.com to gather information about the Dallas market.
+I import, clean, and standardize the data, then describe the data using various metrics and visualizations.
+Next, I create a linear regression to draw conclusions about how property features affect pricing.
+Eventually, it will include a machine learning application to cluster hosts and produce stronger regressions and results.
  This is currently a work in progress

 Example Projects: